From University to Enterprise to AI: A Software Developer's Journey

 The AI Frontier: Where I Am Now

-interface CodeAgent {
+interface PromptTemplate {

 }

-const suggestions = await this.llm.suggest(code, requirements);
+const response = await this.model.complete({

-return this.validateSuggestions(suggestions);
+return response.code;

 }